• Skip to primary navigation

 • Salt

-Dipping sauce
+Dipping Sauce

-• Regular soy sauce: or substitute with low sodium soy sauce or light soy sauce.
-If you’re gluten-free, substitute with tamari sauce, coconut aminos or a gluten-free soy sauce of your choice.
+• Regular soy sauce: or substitute with low sodium soy saucem light soy sauce, tamari sauce, or coconut aminos.

-• Rice vinegar: or substitute with white vinegar
+• Rice Vinegar: or substitute with white vinegar.

-• Green onions
+• Green Onions

 Expert Tips

-• Use a large non-stick pan so the pancake doesn't stick.
+• Use a large non-stick pan, so the pancake doesn't stick.

 Instructions